-9. Skill Mix: At least 50% (and optimally 75%) of nursing staff must be qualified critical care nurses.
-Units with less than 50% qualified staff will need additional ACCESS nurses and education staff as described in Standard 4 and 8.
-To ensure at least 50% of critical care nurses attain a critical care qualification, units will need to facilitate access to critical care courses which may also involve provision of financial support, study leave and clinical support.

-10. Support: Critical care units are provided with adequate resources to ensure that nurses are focused on clinical care.
-These include allied health professionals, administrative staff, Health Care Assistants, manual handling assistance/equipment, cleaning and other ancillary support staff.
-If this support is not made available and the health provider places an expectation on nursing staff that take on these support roles then extra nursing hours must be allocated to accommodate this.

-- 11. Enrolled Nurses: Enrolled nurses may be allocated duties to assist and support registered nurses.
-Due to the complexity and unpredictability of patients within critical care, patient care is unable to be delegated to an Enrolled Nurse except under direct supervision from an RN.
-This is based on the NCNZ requirement that, where complex observations, decision making or nursing judgement is required, delegation is not appropriate (NCNZ, 2011b). - 12.
-Health Care Assistants: Health Care Assistants may be allocated duties to assist and support registered nurses.
+- 10. Skill mix: At least 50% (and optimally 75%) of nursing staff must be qualified critical care nurses.
+Units with less than 50% qualified staff will need additional ACCESS nurses and education staff as described in standards 4 and 8.
+To ensure at least 50% of critical care nurses attain a critical care qualification, units will need to facilitate access to critical care courses which may also involve provision of financial support, study leave and clinical support. - 11.
+Support: Critical care units are provided with adequate resources to ensure that nurses are focused on clinical care.
+These include allied health professionals, administrative staff, health care assistants, manual handling assistance/equipment, cleaning, and other ancillary support staff.
+If this support is not made available and the health provider expects nursing staff to take on these support roles, then extra nursing hours must be allocated to accommodate this. - 12.
+Enrolled Nurses: Enrolled Nurses (EN) may be allocated duties to assist and support RN.
+Due to the complexity and unpredictability of patients within critical care, patient care may not be delegated to an EN except under direct supervision from an RN.
+This is based on the NCNZ requirement that, where complex observations, decision-making or nursing judgement is required, delegation is not appropriate (NCNZ, 2011b). - 13.
+Health Care Assistants: Health Care Assistants (HCA) may be allocated duties to assist and support registered nurses.
 Where the HCA is assisting with patient care (e.g. turning a patient), this must be under the direct supervision of an RN.